kjetilfjellheim/electronics_projects/github-pages/source/amplifiers/inverting/index.html.md

 # Circuit
 > <img src="./schematics/schematics.svg">

-The opamp works by trying to make both inputs equal.
-As the input voltage on Vin+ increases the Vout increases.
-This again increases the voltage on Vin- because a portion of the output voltage feeds back to the negative input.
+The opamp works by trying to make both inputs equal because of the negative feedback.
+As the input voltage on Vin- increases the Vout decreases.
 The feedback is given by the feedback network with R1 and R2.
 <br><br>
-The output of the signal will have the same polarity as the input voltage on Vin+.

 # Formulas
 Calculated gain